Jack Bailey (Georgia politician)

-David Jackson (Jack) Bailey (March 11, 1812 – June 14, 1897) was an American slave owner, politician, lawyer and soldier who served in the United States Congress and fought against the United States in the Confederate Army.
+David Jackson (Jack) Bailey (March 11, 1812 – June 14, 1897) was an American politician, lawyer and soldier who served in the United States Congress and fought against the United States in the Confederate Army.

 Early life and career

 Bailey was born in Lexington, Georgia, in 1812 and moved to Jackson, Georgia in 1829.
 After studying law, Bailey was admitted to the bar in 1831 and became a practicing attorney.
 He was elected to the Georgia General Assembly before he turned the age of twenty-one; however, he was not permitted to serve because of his age.
 During the Seminole and Creek Wars, Bailey was a company captain.

 In 1835 and 1847, Bailey served in the Georgia House of Representatives.
 He also served in the Georgia Senate in 1838, 1849, and 1850.
 He was a Democratic county convention delegate in both 1839 and 1850, and the secretary of the Georgia Senate from 1839 to 1841.
 Bailey was elected to represent Georgia's 3rd congressional district in 1850 as a State Rights Representative to the 32nd United States Congress.
 He successfully ran for reelection to that seat as Democrat for the 33rd Congress.
 He lost his reelection campaign in 1854 for the 34th Congress.
 Bailey's federal service spanned from March 4, 1851, until March 3, 1855.